Turku City Library: Growth and modernization (1913–1970)

 During the 1910s American ideas about the development of public libraries started to take root also in Turku.
 Einar Holmberg, who worked as a librarian in the Turku City Library, brought new and radical ideas with him from his travels in England and the United States.
 Very soon these new ideas and notions were put into practice in Turku.
 Most of the modifications and reforms were ready by 1914.
-The Turku City Library implemented open collections, free loans for everyone, long opening hours, a children's department and a modern classification system.
+The Turku City Library implemented open collections, free loans for everyone, long opening hours, a children's department, and a modern classification system.
 The separate men's and women's reading rooms on the ground floor were combined, and newspapers were attached to racks from which the patrons could read them while standing.
-The side door by Linnankatu was also closed permanently, after which every one entered the library from the main door.
-The rules of use were revised so that loaning became entirely free and every resident had the right to loan books.
-This meant that the library was developing even more clearly towards a universal public library, because the number of patrons and loans increased signicifantly.
+The side door by Linnankatu was also closed permanently, after which everyone entered the library from the main door.
+The rules of use were revised so that loaning became entirely free, and every resident had the right to loan books.
+This meant that the library was developing even more clearly towards a universal public library, because the number of patrons and loans increased significantly.
 However, The First World War and the Finnish Civil War marked an ending to the library's progressive period: the author Volter Kilpi, who started as a librarian in the Turku City Library in 1919, found the library in a state of degradation.
 During Kilpi's management the library slowly began to recover, but after a few years Kilpi left his post to start working at the recently established Turku University Library.